Skip to main content

 Kwanzaa a first fruits harvest celebration

-Celebrated from December 26 through January 1, Kwanzaa is primarily an African American holiday observed in the United States to honor African heritage in Black culture, but may also be celebrated in other parts of the world.
+Celebrated from December 26 through January 1, Kwanzaa is primarily an African American holiday observed in the United States to honor African heritage in Black culture, but it also may be celebrated in other parts of the world.
 The celebration began in 1966, named and initiated by Maulana Karenga, PhD, a professor and activist.

 The term “Kwanzaa” is derived from the Swahili phrase “matunda ya kwanza,” which loosely translates to “first fruits of the harvest.”
 The idea of Kwanzaa combines different African first fruits harvest celebrations.

-Traditions
+Kwanzaa Traditions

 A table is decorated with certain symbols of Kwanzaa, such as the kinara (candleholder).
 The candles in a kinara represent each of the seven principles of Kwanzaa, which are called Nguzo Saba.
 The kinara features three red candles, three green candles and one black center candle, also known as the unity candle.